geosolutions-it/MapStore2/README.md

 Documentation
 -------------
-You can find more documentation about how to build, install or develop with MapStore 2 on the [documentation site](https://dev.mapstore2.geo-solutions.it/mapstore/docs/).
+You can find more documentation about how to build, install or develop with MapStore on the [documentation site](https://mapstore.readthedocs.io/en/latest/).

 License
 ------------
-MapStore 2 is Free and Open Source software, it is based on OpenLayers 3, Leaflet and [ReactJS](https://facebook.github.io/react/), and is licensed under the Simplified BSD License.
+MapStore is Free and Open Source software, it is based on OpenLayers, Leaflet and [ReactJS](https://facebook.github.io/react/), and is licensed under the Simplified BSD License.

 Demo Instances